geektechniquestudios/InfinityStack/README.md

 # UnrealStackGame
-A game where timing is important to making a tower of blocks, based on the popular game, "Stack"
+A game where timing is important to making a tower of blocks, based on the popular game, "Stack".
+It includes custom vector animations for the menus, varied difficulties, and particle effects.
+If you'd like to see a demonstration, check it out [here]()

 This is currently being developed in Unreal Engine 4.21